pixelmatix/smartmatrix-docs/SmartMatrix/docs/shield-sd.md

  > ![Panel Power Connection 5](photos/SdAssembly/33-IMG_6334.jpg)

-## Accessories
+## SmartMatrix Bundle Accessories

-You can find instructions for using the accessories from the SmartMatrix Bundle on the [projects page](projects.html).
+If you purchased parts from the SmartMatrix Bundle along with the shield, you can find instructions for using the accessories from the SmartMatrix Bundle on the [SmartMatrix Bundle page](fullbundle.html#smartmatrix-bundle-accessories).

 ## Compiling and Running a SmartMatrix Sketch